 Among public companies, Veris highlighted Trimble, part of Impax Asset Management – Pax Global’s Environmental Markets Fund (PGINX).
 Trimble is a leader in precision agriculture, which can reduce water and fertilizer use.
 Jopwell, a private startup backed by SJF Ventures, connects Black, Latinx, and Native American students and professionals with internships and job opportunities.

 Veris report is titled, “The Time is Now,” and in her note Cohn Rupp said the scarcest resource is not clean water nor financial resources, but time.
-The recent COP26 climate summit produced many ledges not ambitious enough to meet climate goals.
+The recent COP26 climate summit produced many pledges not ambitious enough to meet climate goals.

 “However, we represent private actors who can act faster than nation-states,” she said.
 “The urgency we face with global warming, climate justice, and racial and gender equity only strengthens our resolve to act together with our clients and partners.”